-The Crescent and Vischer Ferry hydropower plants can be operated remotely and manually.
-The plants are generally staffed Monday-Friday, during business hours, but the Projects are typically operated remotely from the Power Authority's Blenheim-Gilboa control room.
+The Crescent and Vischer Ferry Projects are in compliance with the existing FERC licenses and are in compliance with all federal, state, and local safety requirements including those listed in the Commission's regulations under 18 C.F.R.
+Part 12.
+The Projects' operations are described in the respective Exhibit B portions of this FLA.
+As described in Exhibit B, the Projects can be operated remotely and manually.
+The Projects are generally staffed Monday-Friday, during business hours, but the Projects are typically operated remotely from the control room of the Power Authority's Blenheim-Gilboa Pumped Storage Project (FERC Project No. P-2685).
 The Projects utilize a programmable logic controller (PLC) system to monitor impoundment water levels and plant output.
 Many safeguards are in place for monitoring the Projects' operations at all times.
+The Power Authority maintains an Emergency Action Plan for each of the Crescent and Vischer Ferry Projects.
+The Power Authority is in compliance with the requirements as described in the Emergency Action Plans for the Projects and is not proposing any changes that may affect the Emergency Action Plans for the Projects.